ComputeCanada/software-stack/doc/easybuild.md

 ### Background

 Toolchains are a core concept within EasyBuild.
-A toolchain is a set of recipes/modules that includes compilers (GCC, Intel, PGI), MPI implementations (such as OpenMPI), Cuda,  and core mathematical libraries such as MKL and the FlexiBLAS wrapper library.
+A toolchain is a set of recipes/modules that includes compilers (GCC, Intel, NVHPC), MPI implementations (such as OpenMPI), Cuda,  and core mathematical libraries such as MKL and the FlexiBLAS wrapper library.
 Toolchains are layered, with more complex toolchains being built out of a